gabeguio/stock-sage/README.md

 ## Overview

 Stock Sage is a dashboard for investors to access historical pricing data using AlphaAdvantage’s public API.
-Investors will also be able to review their recent queries if they feel like going back to review and save a query.
-Queries may be saved to a list for reference in the future.
+Investors may save recent queries to track historical moments.
 For each query, an investor may add a title and description to document their thoughts.

 ## Technologies